glacials/splits-io/public/schema/README.md

-# Splits I/O JSON Schema
+# Splits I/O Exchange Format
-The Splits I/O JSON Schema is a standard way of arranging run information in JSON.
+The Splits I/O Exchange Format is a JSON schema denoting a standard way of arranging run information for passing between timers and other programs (like Splits I/O).

 [**Documentation**][1]